fa201/DM42/README.md

 ### Maths
 NORMVEC computes the norm of a vector:
-- After launching the program, the execution halts iin order to get the input.
+- After launching the program, the execution halts in order to get the input.
-- Type the value for X component in X register and then select 'X' component in the variable menu.
+- Type the value for X component in X register and then select `X` component in the variable menu.
 - Repeat previous step for Y and Z components.
 - Type `R/S` to complete the course of the program
 - The norm is computed in the X register so you may use it for additional calculations.